chsu90/BackboneQuizRequireJs/README.md

 Ajax: for loading all quiz questions from package.json

-Backbone.js: for more organized code
+Backbone.js: for more organized code and to implement a router

 RequireJS: to modularize my code and to load scripts